 - On our main webpage, we have an order now button that links to our online store.

 We also hand out flyers about our online store at the market.
 We noticed there are still lots of shoppers that didn’t know about it!
-20% of those people end up looking at the catalog and put in orders.
+20% of those people look at the catalog and put in orders.

 What is the biggest benefit you get from Local Line?